My home office is located in South Yarmouth. Perry's Computer Services Cape Cod is primarily a mobile-based computer repair business.

 I can help advise clients which hardware components may be best for them, and I can build the computer for them, but it is with the understanding that I am not actually selling a computer to the client.
 All parts must be ordered and paid for by the client beforehand, and I am not liable for any hardware issues that may need addressing through warranty claims.
 I recommend clients order parts through Newegg or Amazon, but it is essentially up to the client where they choose to order the parts.

-No, not at the current time.
+No, I do not offer remote access support at the current time.

 CompTIA A+ Certified Technician